djmartinez93/my-elite-repl/README.md

 ## Usage

-These are the steps to use the application or interact with it.
+These guides are for Code2College Elite 101 class.

 ### Any optional sections